-With respect to coverage, the IMTS in most instances conforms with the BPM5.
-Differences remain for the following cases: (i) transactions that represent services transactions (e.g. customized, blueprints).
-Under BPM5 these transactions should be excluded from goods and included, at market value, in services; (ii) transactions in which one or both national boundaries are not crossed (e.g. trade in vessels and aircraft, exports of bunkers, etc.) are not always included in IMTS for practical reasons, whereas they are usually included in BOP statistics; (iii) goods under the improvement and repair trade regime should be excluded from IMTS, but they are to be included at the value of the repair under the BPM5.
+With respect to the coverage of IMTS, transactions in which one or both national boundaries are not crossed (e.g. trade in vessels and aircraft, exports of bunkers, etc.) are not always included in merchandise trade statistics for practical reasons, whereas they should usually be included in BOP statistics.

+Also, under BPM5, certain transactions should be excluded from goods and included, at market value, in services; for example, goods under the improvement and repair trade regime should be excluded from IMTS, but they are to be included in the goods account at the value of the repair under the BPM5.

 Concerning the system of trade, the IMTS guidelines outline the measurement of trade flows on the basis of (1) the special trade system and (2) the general trade system.
 Under the special trade system, the customs frontier is regarded as the statistical boundary whereas, under the general system of trade, the national frontier is regarded as the statistical boundary.
 The BPM5 stresses that measurement for BOP compilation should be based on change of ownership rather than on the general trade system or the special trade system.
-The general trade system appears to be a better proxy for measuring change of ownership because it provides broader coverage and the date of change of ownership may be closer to the date goods cross the national frontier than to the date goods clear through customs.
+The general trade system appears to be a better approximation for measuring change of ownership because it provides broader coverage and the date of change of ownership may be closer to the date goods cross the national frontier than to the date goods clear through customs.

 As far as valuation is concerned, the issue that affects most data comparability concerns the point of valuation, namely, whether goods are valued at the importer's border - that is at the c.i.f. value - or at the f.o.b. value at the exporter's border.
-ITS guidelines recommend the adoption of the c.i.f. valuation for imports whereas BPM5 requires the f.o.b. valuation.
+IMTS guidelines recommend the adoption of the c.i.f. valuation for imports whereas BPM5 requires the f.o.b. valuation.
 Additional adjustments may be made by BOP compilers to conform to the BPM5 requirement for a market price for valuing trade, processing trade, and with respect to currency conversion.

 Once adjusted, merchandise trade is recorded in the goods category of the current account, along with services, income, and current transfers.
-Therefore, within the balance of payments framework transactions in both goods and services are harmonized and provide for comparable statistical series, as in Table 1.8.
+Therefore, within the balance of payments framework transactions in both goods and services are harmonized and provide for comparable statistical series, as in Table 1.9.
 Strictly speaking, it is not correct to aggregate the figures for commercial services and merchandise shown elsewhere in this report.